 Sponges are the simplest of the multicellular animals.
 Lacking any real organs, they survive by taking in water through small pores, filtering out the nutrients and oxygen and expelling the rest through the more visible larger openings.

 My friend, Paul, and I were snorkeling, looking for some conch over a turtle grass bed, when I noticed several schools of squid in the area.
-I was able to capture a fairly good photo, but I think that i approached them to aggressively and they would move away rapidly.
+I was able to capture a fairly good photo, but I think that I approached them too aggressively and they would move away rapidly.
 Next time, I’ll try to be really slow and non threatening and see if I can get a good steady close up shot.

 By the way, my squid research tells me that the Caribbean reef squid pictured above are the squid commonly encountered over Caribbean reefs.